March 6, 2026 8 min read

 AI impacts lending by streamlining the underwriting process and affecting loan servicing.
 Learn how to use AI-powered lending tools to create an intelligent loan program.

-• What AI in lending is, and why it’s commonly used in underwriting
+• What AI in lending is, and why it’s mostly commonly used in underwriting

 • How much trust lenders are giving AI to make decisions for them

-• The ideal future state (and how it addresses those common problems)
+• The ideal future state of lending AI (and how it addresses those common problems)

 What is AI lending, and how is it commonly used?

-AI also predicts risk that isn’t immediately obvious by discovering hidden variables.
-Variables that would take a human several hours to find while pouring over bank transactions manually.
+AI is also used to predict risk that isn’t immediately obvious by discovering hidden variables that would take a human hours to find while reviewing bank transactions manually.

 Example of AI in lending, with simulated product UI